CHENXCHEN/markdown-it-katex/README.md

 # markdown-it-katex-external

+This plugin is fork from [markdown-it-katex](https://github.com/waylonflinn/markdown-it-katex) and support external katex.

 Add Math to your Markdown

 [KaTeX](https://github.com/Khan/KaTeX) is a faster alternative to MathJax.
 This plugin makes it easy to support in your markdown.